30-Second Overview

 Promotion of English Education

-In 2018, the government declared the goal of making Taiwan a bilingual nation by 2030, promoting English-medium instruction in some subjects and expanding opportunities for students’ international exchange.
-Taiwan has also introduced International Baccalaureate (IB) programs, allowing local students to engage with globalized learning standards.
+The government announced the 2030 Bilingual National goal in 2018, promoting English-medium instruction for some subjects and expanding opportunities for student international exchange.
+Taiwan has also introduced the International Baccalaureate (IB) curriculum, allowing local students to access global learning standards.

 Technology and Innovation Education